sp7q/LoadCellMorseCodePaddle/README.md

 - no moving parts
 - fast and qiet
 - cheap - Trinket + laod cells + AD ~25$
-- auto calibration - so readjustment needed
+- auto calibration - no readjustment needed

 In TrinketShielPaddle folde You can find KiCAD files + production files ready to send to *PCB make comapny